-- It is always best to use heaters as a backup to avoid sudden temperature drops if either one of the heaters malfunctions.
+- It is always best to use heaters as a backup to avoid sudden temperature changes and drops if either one of the heaters malfunctions.
 For example, you can use two 25-watt heaters for a 10 gallon fish tank.

 - Always check the thermometer to ensure that the heater is performing as per your expectations.

 - When doing a partial water change, ensure that the water level does not drop below the heater’s minimum water level indicator.